isomerpages/moe-sls/_teacher-user-guide/Author/Use Authoring Copilot to create New Activities & Components (New).md

 <li>Sections can be tagged to Subject, Level, Topics, and Sub-topics in the MOE Content Map to improve searchability in MOE Library, Community Gallery, and My Drive in future SLS Releases.</li></ul>
 </li>
 <li>
 In the Additional Details field, add pedagogical considerations.
-This can include directing the ACP to suggest technological tools or SLS features, specify learning experience(s), sequence learning activities according to <a target="_blank" href="https://sites.google.com/moe.edu.sg/guide-to-e-pedagogy/edtech-ps/learning-experiences/active-learning-processes">Active Learning Processes (ALPs)</a>, incorporate <a target="_blank" href="https://sites.google.com/moe.edu.sg/guide-to-e-pedagogy/edtech-ps/learning-experiences/key-applications-of-technology-kat"> Key Application(s) of Technology</a>, or highlighting other details such as learner profile.
+This can include directing the ACP to suggest technological tools or SLS features, specify learning experience(s), sequence learning activities according to <a target="_blank" href="https://sites.google.com/moe.edu.sg/guide-to-e-pedagogy/edtech-ps/learning-experiences/active-learning-processes">Active Learning Processes (ALPs)</a> (requires iCON login), incorporate <a target="_blank" href="https://sites.google.com/moe.edu.sg/guide-to-e-pedagogy/edtech-ps/learning-experiences/key-applications-of-technology-kat"> Key Application(s) of Technology</a> (requires iCON login), or highlighting other details such as learner profile.

 <u>Note</u>:
 <ul><li>An example set of Additional Details: